HomeDev GuideRecipesAPI Reference

 • DAM asset picker (through a DAM integration package)

-The DAM asset picker lets you select assets from the DAM library with a dedicated picker window.
-However, the DAM itself opens in a separate tab or pop-up.
-You have access to DAM-specific features such as folders, tags, and filters that the Content Manager does not yet fully support.
-The DAM asset picker is great for teams that need access to DAM folders, tags, and filters but are not yet using the full embedded experience.
+The DAM asset picker opens a dedicated picker window for selecting assets from the DAM library.
+The DAM opens in a separate tab or pop-up window.
+The picker provides DAM-specific features such as folders, tags, and filters that Content Manager does not yet support.
+Choose the DAM asset picker when your team needs folder and tag filtering but does not use Embedded DAM.
 See also Add images with the CMP DAM asset picker.

 📘